#1. Plastruct Bondene Cement for Styrene

 Also, the bond gets stronger over time and in about 24 hours you will get about 80% of the bond strength.
 It dries very clear with a water thin consistency.
-And everything is actually made pretty easy with the easy to use applicator bottle with needle.
+And everything is actually made pretty easy with the easy-to-use applicator bottle with a needle.
 The only issue like most of these glues is that it is toxic and has harmful vapors.

-The Testors Liquid Cement Glue For Styrene is a nice option when it comes to using something that it not that toxic and will get most of the job done.
-While it is not as strong as the above mentioned brands, for most people it won’t even matter.
+The Testors Liquid Cement Glue For Styrene is a nice option when it comes to using something that is not that toxic and will get most of the job done.
+While it is not as strong as the above-mentioned brands, for most people it won’t even matter.
 Not everyone out there is neccessarily looking for the strongest glue for styrene.
 Some people just want convenience.

 And convenience is definitely what Testors offers.
-It is a rather easy and mess free glue to apply and the clean up is pretty easy as well.
+It is a rather easy and mess-free glue to apply and the clean-up is pretty easy as well.
 There’s also this precision applicator which gives you lots of detail.
-If you just need a simple glue for styrene that doesn’t wreck fumes and harmful vapors everywhere and willing to trade off some bond strength, this is the glue for you.
+If you just need a simple glue for styrene that doesn’t wreck fumes and harmful vapors everywhere and are willing to trade off some bond strength, this is the glue for you.

 So it doesn’t have wild fumes or a terrible smell.
 It applies very easily and precisely through this metal tip nozzle that makes it such that it doesn’t clog.
 It also does a good job of bonding quickly.
 We think where this glue really shines is the fact that it gives you a very high level of control over your application, which is something other glues just can’t replicate.